Chairperson – David Kaye (UK)

 Trustee – Kees Hoogland (The Netherlands)

 Kees Hoogland is an associate professor Didactics of Numeracy and Mathematics in Vocational Education at HU University of Applied Sciences Utrecht, The Netherlands.
 Kees studied pure mathematics at the University of Leiden, graduating in 1988 with specialisations in didactics of mathematics and educational sciences.
 In 2016 he obtained his PhD from Technical University Eindhoven on research in representation of mathematical contextual problems.
 From 1984 he worked in mathematics education, as a teacher, teacher educator, researcher, textbook author and journal editor.
 From 1998 to 2015 he worked at APS, National Institute for School Development, as in-service teacher educator, coach, advisor, international educational consultant on mathematics education, with a special interest in mathematical literacy and numeracy, and CEO.
 He was active as consultant in Belarus, Dutch Antilles, Greece, Indonesia, South Africa, and Surinam.
 Additionally, he is the designer and co-developer of state-of-the-art blended learning materials in the domain of (young) adult numeracy: ffLerenRekenen.
+Currently he is member of the Numeracy Expert Group for the second cycle of PIAAC.

 Trustee – Linda Jarlskog (Sweden)